 In short, SNS funded networks are beneficial in a Nordic context and include researchers from at least three Nordic countries.
 Networks have an even gender distribution and are co-financed.
 We fund the following:

-The aim is to promote North European synergies within forest research and to establish closer collaboration between forest research communities in the Nordic, Baltic Sea and the North Atlantic regions.
+The aim is to promote Nordic synergies within forest research and to establish closer collaboration between forest research communities in the Nordic countries.
 The network should involve participants from at least six countries.
-The expected outputs can include for example; networking, arranging workshops, seminars or open conferences, producing large-scale project applications or designing policy recommendations based on research findings, write large-scale research funding applications, and create or maintain databases or websites.
+The expected outputs can include for example; arranging workshops, seminars, scientific meetings or open conferences.
+Networks could also produce peer-reviewed scientific papers, design policy recommendations based on research findings, write large-scale research funding applications, and create or maintain databases or websites.
 More info can be found here.

 The networks run for two years.
 The aim is to promote cross-sectorial networking between researchers and stakeholders in areas related to agriculture and forestry in the Nordic countries.
 The networks meet to tackle joint challenges, knowledge gaps and opportunities emerging from a transition towards a sustainable bioeconomy.
 Read more abut NKJ-SNS Networks here.